astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 }
 $$

-According to the correspondence principle, the theory we call special relativity has to reduce to Newton's mechanics when $\beta\ll 1$.
-As
-$\beta$ approaches 0, $\gamma$ approaches 1.
-Notice that the three space terms of the 4-velocity are just the components of the physical velocity as Newton would know it.
-The time component is just the speed of light.
-At this point, the 4-velocity meets the requirements of the correspondence principle.
-If Newton had been able to observe things that were moving very fast with respect to him, he probably would have noticed that the factor of $\gamma$ would have to be accounted for in the definition of the physical velocity of the object.

 ```{warning}
 From here on, there are going to be several, perhaps even many,
 different instances of the factor $\gamma$.
 In all cases, $\gamma =